brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 12 bht.md

 2. "Our true completeness and perfection consist in our being united in the one body of Christ.
 No language more highly commendatory of the ministry of the word could have been employed, than to ascribe to it this effect."
 3. "If the edification of the church proceeds from Christ alone, he has surely a right to prescribe in what manner it shall be edified.
 But Paul expressly states, that, according to the command of Christ, no real union or perfection is attained, but by the outward preaching."

+### Philip Schaff:
+1. "For the perfecting of the saints, unto all that variety of service, essential unto the building up of the body of Christ."
+2. "He gave some, etc., to fulfill the work of ministration, and to build up the body of Christ; His purpose being to perfect the saints."
+3. "The service is not merely philanthropic ministration; it has in view the growth and strengthening of the 'one body.'"

 ### Archibald T. Robertson:
 1. "For the mending (repair) of the saints."
 2. "This is the ultimate goal in all these varied gifts, 'building up.'"